RFP Tools: Only as Good as the Writer Using Them

 RFP tools, from automated response software to visual design programs, promise more benefits than ever before.
 But crafting a winning response to an open request for proposal (RFP) requires these tools to be employed thoughtfully, and with expertise.
-Luckily, there are three questions you can apply to your own proposal processes to help ensure your firm is leveraging RFP tools effectively to win the new business you deserve.
+Luckily, there are three (3) questions you can apply to your own proposal processes.
+These will help ensure your firm is leveraging RFP tools effectively to win the new business you deserve.

 Automated RFP tools promise to empower in-house employees to complete RFPs faster than doing so in traditional document software.
-AI platforms can pre-fill RFP responses based on previous proposal submissions, and this can, at times, save valuable time.
-But, it is critical to understand these programs’ limitations.
+Artificial Intelligence (AI) platforms can pre-fill RFP responses based on previous proposal submissions and this can, occasionally, save valuable time.
+But, it’s critical to understand these programs’ limitations.

-For one, RFPs have a more specific structure, flow, tone, and vernacular than AI RFP tools can detect on their own.
+Markedly, RFPs have a more specific structure, flow, tone and vernacular than AI RFP tools can detect on their own.
 These tools require an experienced mind to accurately parse an RFP document.
-Your RFP writer needs to merge the AI capabilities with her own reading of the document’s format, and requirements.
-With such high stakes and a large number of bids to consider, procurement officers reviewing proposals have no patience for bid structures that are not 100% responsive to their original RFP.
-Thus, leaving your bid’s details up to a software program without expert guidance can surely cost you more than the tool saved you at the end of the day.
+Your RFP writer needs to merge the AI capabilities with their own reading of the document’s format and requirements.
+With such high stakes and a large number of bids to consider, procurement officers have no patience for bid structures that are not 100% responsive to their RFP.
+Thus, leaving your bid’s details up to a software program without expert guidance will cost you more than the tool saved you at the end of the day.

-Design software and other visual RFP tools offer a host of new style elements that can help your bid stand apart from the pack.
-As firms’ design capacities grow, however, it is more important than ever to deploy creative aesthetics to your bid with purpose.
-The style elements of an effective RFP- its layout, visual aids, color palettes, etc -should not be inserted simply for their own sake.
-Instead, your bid’s designs will work best when they are specifically leveraged to clarify your message.
+Design software tools offer a host of new style elements that can help your bid stand apart from the pack.
+As firms’ design capacities grow, however, it’s more important than ever to deploy creative aesthetics to your bid with purpose.
+The style elements of an effective RFP — layout, visual aids, color palettes, etc. — should not be inserted simply for their own sake.
+Instead, your bid’s designs will work best when they’re specifically leveraged to clarify your message.
 Don’t simply add images to take up space, or color to add interest; instead, use images and colors to highlight key areas and emphasize important points.

 That being said, RFP design tools in the right hands can make a big difference for your bid.
 It’s critical to know your proposal’s audience, and stay within the RFP guidelines.
-But as long as you are within the RFP’s specifications, don’t be afraid to add a little visual flair to your document.
+Beyond complying with the RFP’s specifications, don’t be afraid to add a little visual flair to your document.
 Infographics, for example, can help to convey complex information concisely while also demonstrating your firm’s creative expertise.

 Apply the old adage of “show, don’t tell” to your proposal.
 Use RFP tools to add charts, graphs and images that will help you get your message across more clearly.
 If you think your proposal’s target audience may get bogged down by the content of a particular section, a visual graphic can break up the text and ensure your message is understood.

 Curated databases like BidSync, GovernmentContracts.us, BidNet Direct and The RFP Database compile thousands of RFP bid opportunities into a centralized location.
 This allows you to browse broad pools of proposal opportunities.
-With such vast databases though, it is important to take steps to narrow your focus and keep your search as targeted as possible.
+Although, it’s important to take steps to narrow your focus and keep your search as targeted as possible.

-After doing so, you can use database functionalities to break down search results into helpful industry categories like Graphic Design, Building Materials, Data Management, or Medical Services, for example.
-Additionally, many of the platforms mentioned offer search functionalities for size of award, public vs. private sector opportunities, and federal vs. state contracting.
+After doing so, you can use database functionalities to break down search results into helpful industry categories.
+For example, Graphic Design, Building Materials, Data Management or Medical Services.
+Additionally, many of the platforms mentioned offer search functionalities for size of award, public vs. private sector opportunities and federal vs. state contracting.

 It’s also imperative to remember to filter for deadline dates.
-Finding the perfect bid after hours of searching only to realize the deadline is two days away is an incredibly frustrating experience.
+Finding the perfect bid after hours of searching only to realize the deadline is two (2) days away is an incredibly frustrating experience.
 To avoid this, filter your results to only show bids posted in the last month.
 This ensures that you have time to respond effectively before the submission deadline arrives.
-Oftentimes, RFPs have pre-proposal conferences and question deadlines, so having the bid in-hand as quickly as possible after it’s posted can be the difference between a winning and a losing proposal.
+Finally, try to have the RFP as close to the post date.
+Oftentimes, RFPs have mandatory pre-proposal conferences and question deadlines.
+Missing these deadlines can be the difference between a winning and a losing proposal.

 RFP tools can open up the proposal process to businesses and individuals who may have previously been excluded from the lucrative world of bidding and proposals.
 However, no tool is a magic wand that will allow you to avoid the necessary investments of time and expertise needed to craft a winning bid.

-At The Bid Lab, we know that many firm’s team members are maxed out with their normal day-to-day responsibilities.
-RFPs take time, effort, and hard-earned experience to fully execute the advice above.
+At The Bid Lab, we know that many firm’s team members can max-out with their normal day-to-day responsibilities.
+RFPs take time, effort and hard-earned experience to fully execute the advice above.
 That’s where we come in.

-Our team of experts works with clients who don’t have the time, resources, or experience to manage, write, and build perfect Requests for Proposals.
-If a perfect RFP is your goal — and honestly, why wouldn’t it be – contact us today for a free consultation.
+Our experts work with clients who don’t have the time, resources, or experience to manage, write and build perfect RFPs.
+If a perfect RFP is your goal — and honestly, why wouldn’t it be? — contact us today for a free consultation.